 The wider lace style elastic can be great for newborns and younger babies.
 It tends to be softer and more comfortable for them to wear.

-And an added bonus, DIY flower headbands are so quick and easy to make, it would be a fantastic mother/daughter or grandmother/granddaughter activity for a rainy afternoon!
+As an added bonus, DIY flower headbands are so quick and easy to make, they would be a fantastic mother/daughter or grandmother/granddaughter activity for a rainy afternoon of activities at home!